cedar-team/json-operations/README.md

 # json-operations
 Specific complex conditional operations in JSON.
-The conditional operations can be run against a JSON value and will return a boolean.
+The conditional operations can be run securely against a JSON value (Python dictionary) and will return a boolean.

 ```python
 from json_operations import execute